-- SLDC through this designation is planning proactively to meet the development needs of business and support in an economy fit for the 21st Century.
-It is abundantly clear in the global economy that Developed Countries like the UK have to focus on high added value exportable goods and not rely on consumer expenditure e.g. more supermarkets. - 2) SLDC has set out a clear economic vision and strategy encouraging growth i.e. in 2025 Ulverston will be a lively and prosperous market town with a strengthened economic base with a recognised and supported manufacturing sector, and a unique cluster of high value, knowledge intensive engineering jobs.
+- 1) SLDC through this designation is planning proactively to meet the development needs of business and support in an economy fit for the 21st Century.
+It is abundantly clear in the global economy that Developed Countries like the UK have to focus on high added value exportable goods and not rely on consumer expenditure e.g. more supermarkets.
+Already supermarkets are beginning to close, their profits are contracting and benefits brought are seen to be seriously offset by the loss of local jobs and economic activity. - 2) SLDC has set out a clear economic vision and strategy encouraging growth i.e. in 2025 Ulverston will be a lively and prosperous market town with a strengthened economic base with a recognised and supported manufacturing sector, and a unique cluster of high value, knowledge intensive engineering jobs.
 The designating of MIIM-Mod as a Business and Science Park clearly is critical to achieving this vision. - 3) The designation of MIIM-Mod as a Business and Science Park clearly supports existing business sectors particularly the promotion and expansion of clusters or networks of knowledge driven creative or high technology industries.
-Ulverston has a unique cluster of electronics and sub-sea engineering companies which market areas offer considerable opportunities for expansion. - 4) MIIM-Mod being used as a Business and Science Park is consistent with ensuring the viability and vitality of Ulverston Town Centre since it generates jobs and disposable income which can help sustain the Town Centre at the heart of the community.
+Ulverston has a unique cluster of electronics and subsea engineering companies which market areas offer considerable opportunities for expansion. - 4) MIIM-Mod being used as a Business and Science Park is consistent with ensuring the viability and vitality of Ulverston Town Centre since it generates jobs and disposable income which can help sustain the Town Centre at the heart of the community.
 Proposals to designate MIIM-Mod to allow major retail development in the form of a large supermarket clearly would detract from the vitality and viability of the economy of Ulverston Town Centre. - 5) MIIM-Mod is close to Ulverston Railway Station and hence will encourage the use of public transport with a short walk to high tech premises located there.
-This would not be the case if a large supermarket development is allowed since by the very nature of supermarket shopping, trips are very car dependent.
+This would not be the case if a large supermarket development is allowed since by the very nature of supermarket shopping, trips are almost totally car dependent.